 I currently paint in gouache on paper.
 It allows me to explore my love of collage but create my own characters, and thus, my own narrative.
-Whilst my paintings have been described as a take on the Japanese idea of the ‘floating world’, for me they owe more to the Buddhist philosophy that all phenomena are mere appearances to the mind, that ‘colour’ and ‘form’ are merely imprinted in this life, and ultimately do not exist outside the mind that perceives them.
-Add to this, the pagan tree of life and the cyclic year, the paintings then become a metaphor for a world in transition, an expression of that ungraspable moment where Taxonomic forms interact with images from popular culture to give a dialogue to the journeys within this human life, and beyond.
+Whilst my paintings have been described as a take on the Japanese idea of the ‘floating world’, for me they owe more to the philosophy that all phenomena are mere appearances to the mind, that ‘colour’ and ‘form’ are merely imprinted in this life, and ultimately do not exist outside the mind that perceives them.
+Add to this, images from Egyptian, Greek and Celtic mythology, the Druid tree of life and its cyclic year, the paintings then become a metaphor for a world in transition, an expression of that ungraspable moment where biological forms interact with images from popular culture to give a dialogue to the journeys within this human life, and beyond.